the-tcpdump-group/libpcap/INSTALL.md

 then your system either does not support packet capture or your system does support packet capture but libpcap does not support that particular type.
-(If you have HP-UX, see below.)
 If your system uses a packet capture not supported by libpcap, please send us patches; don't forget to include an autoconf fragment suitable for use in `configure.ac`.